 Adding Follow-Up Actions and Workflows

-You can add follow-up Actions for any of the scenarios listed above, but Workflows can only be added for event-based scenarios (When an Asset is No Longer Part of the Case Query and When a ticket status has changed).
+You can add follow-up Actions for any of the scenarios listed above, but Workflows can only be added for event-based scenarios (When an asset is no longer part of the case query, When a ticket status has changed, When a case progress reaches 100%, or When the due date of a case is in less than X days).

 To add follow-up actions and workflows